 In 2001, I opened my private practice in Rosemont, PA.
 I have enjoyed working with adolescents and adults with a variety of issues.
 Some of my specialty areas are: Depression, Anxiety, Post Traumatic Stress, dissociation, relationship issues, and adjustment to chronic medical conditions.

 In addition to my private practice I was Clinical Supervisor at Daemion Counseling Services in Berwyn, PA from 2008-2011.
-I am currently the Vice President and Program Chair for The Greater Phildadelphia Society of Clinical Hypnosis.
+I am a Past President of The Greater Philadadelphia Society of Clinical Hypnosis.
 My other professional affiliations include:

 American Society of Clinical Hypnosis